mcclowes/cv/src/sections/education.md

 _2012 - 2016_
 British Computing Society accredited.
 Awarded Rising Star of Research.
-Dissertation: _The use of evolutionary AI in the balancing of competitive multiplayer games_
+Dissertation: _The use of evolutionary AI in balancing competitive multiplayer games_

 ### BA Interaction Design (Year 1) _- Ravensbourne College of Design_

 _2011 - 2012_

+\page

 ### Foundation Diploma in Art and Design _- London College of Communication_